Digitalisation and the power of processes in e-commerce

 VAT compliance is not a new idea and does not necessarily require a technological solution.
 Over the past 30 years, dozens of providers have specialised in VAT reporting for clients in EU Member States.
 However, the growing market of small and medium-sized e-commerce traders has created a need for automated reporting procedures in cross-border trade.
 Start-ups are soliciting business from SMEs, especially smaller traders from large marketplaces such as Amazon, eBay, Otto, and others.
 In the process, the term “digitalisation” is often used to promote their offerings.
 But is this really something new and genuine digitalisation?

 The term digitalisation is often misunderstood and trivialised.
 In reality, it is about the digital transformation of processes.
-An example is a German health insurance company that has developed an app that allows members to scan their sick note and send it to the health insurance company.
+An example is a German health insurance company that has developed an app that allows members to scan their sick notes and send them to the health insurance company.
 However, the document is printed out and presumably entered manually into a system – this is not really a comprehensive digitalisation of the process.

 Digitisation means transforming procedures into orderly processes, documenting them and defining instructions for action and roles.
 It is about written processes that machines or people can follow.
 Suppose one understands programming as the writing down of processes.
 In that case, it becomes clear that creating a code is a new form of legislation.
 A new normative force is emerging alongside the legislature, changing how we live together and our legal system.

 An example of this is the experience of being refused a loan because the scoring systems of the house bank have already decided this in advance.
 Here, a legal vacuum is created in which the bank’s law applies, and its regulations are authoritative.
-The question is who brought in the information based on which the programme runs, and what is made the subject of the processes.
+The question is who brought in the information based on which the programme runs and what is made the subject of the processes.

 The role of the human being as the connecting element between technology and content is crucial.
 That we as a society have failed to address the question of who gets the “power” to code our future over the past 20 years is a societal issue that remains to be debated.

-Digitalisation vs digital transformation in VAT reporting
+Digitalisation vs. digital transformation in VAT reporting

 Digitalisation refers to mapping processes, while digital transformation encompasses entire business models that replace previous processes.
 In VAT reporting, we are currently experiencing a digital transformation, which legislators are triggering.
-The goal is not only to digitalise sub-processes, but to abolish the traditional “tax return filing”.
+The goal is not only to digitalise sub-processes but to abolish the traditional “tax return filing”.

 Tax Compliance and Start-ups